MooersLab/export-select-bibtex-entries-el/README.md

 You will be prompted for the name and path of the exported BibTeX file.
 The number of exported entries will be reported in the mini buffer as a message.

+## Installation

+You can test out this file by opening it up in an Emacs new buffer and then evaluating the buffer: `M-x eval-buffer`.

+You can install this file using the straight package or any other approach to installing locally installed packages.

 ## Update history